Unraveling Responsiveness of Chained BFT Consensus with Network Delay: Introduction

 Tendermint~\cite{Buchman2016TendermintBF} and Casper FFG~\cite{casper} are among the first generations of chained BFT protocols that utilize chain structure and pipelining techniques to realize linear message complexity and improve system efficiency, respectively.
 However, they cannot guarantee responsiveness, by which a designated leader can drive nodes to reach a consensus in time depending only on the actual message delays (denoted as $\delta$), independent of any known upper bound delays (denoted as $\Delta$).
 The upper bound delay represents the worst-case time for messages to propagate over the network, typically set to be more than an order of magnitude larger than the actual delay.
 Thus, achieving responsiveness is a hallmark of practical BFT protocols, as claimed in~\cite{hotstuffPODC}.
 Due to its importance, subsequent chained BFT protocols such as chained HotStuff (\CHS) and Fast-HotStuff (\FHS) adopt different designs to achieve it.
 Specifically, \CHS extends two-phase message exchanges to three-phase exchanges, whereas \FHS requires blocks to include QCs (\ie, a set of collected messages from more than two-thirds of nodes to denote the highest block they have seen).
-Despite the introduced protocol overhead, one common belief is that responsiveness can significantly enhance performance, guiding all following designs~\cite{sui2022marlin, giridharan2023beegees, malkhi2023HotStuff}.
+Despite the introduced protocol overhead, responsiveness is considered a crucial property in BFT protocols, as it can significantly reduce latency under optimistic conditions, guiding all following designs~\cite{sui2022marlin, giridharan2023beegees, malkhi2023HotStuff}.